XboxDev/nv2a-trace/README.md

 ## nv2a-trace

 nv2a-trace is similar to [apitrace](https://github.com/apitrace/apitrace), but targeting the Xbox GPU instead of desktop graphics APIs.

-nv2a-trace runs remotely on a development machine.
+nv2a-trace runs remotely on a development machine with XBDM.
 It allows you to stop your Xbox GPU command stream and inspect each GPU method before execution.
 It uses [xboxpy](https://github.com/XboxDev/xboxpy) to connect to a target Xbox.